fallen-icarus/cardano-swaps/README.md

 ]
 ```

 Only one utxo was found and that utxo only has lovelace in it.
-Notice how this utxo's required reference script ID was also returned as well as the associated stake address.
+Notice how this utxo's required reference script ID was also returned.
 This response has everything a user needs to remotely swap with the address.

 ### Generalizing Beacon Tokens
 While these beacons are used to broadcast all necessary information for remotely executing swaps (reference script utxos and available swap utxos), they can be used for broadcasting ANY information tied to:

 1. The address they are inside
 2. The utxo they are stored in
-3. Any transactions they have ever been in
+3. The information for any transaction they have ever been in

 For example, the last use case allows the beacons to be used to also broadcast the metadata of all transactions they were ever part of.
 This feature can create a trustless "metadata history" trail.
 Here is the Blockfrost [api](https://docs.blockfrost.io/#tag/Cardano-Assets/paths/~1assets~1%7Basset%7D~1transactions/get) that can give you the transaction history for a beacon.
 Here is the Koios [api](https://api.koios.rest/#get-/asset_txs) for the same thing.
 Once you have the transaction history you can use this Blockfrost [api](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1%7Bhash%7D~1metadata/get) to get the metadata for each transaction.
 Here is the Koios [api](https://api.koios.rest/#post-/tx_metadata) for the same thing.